ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Food TV Host.md

 ## Tasks
 ___
-- ### Pre-Auction Tasks:
-	- task1:  If Anton approaches asking about coming on your show, politely say you need more time to think about it.
-	- task2: Give a compliment to Sophia.
-Perhaps flattering her will wear her down into saying yes!
 - ### Round 1:
 	- task1: After Erik approaches you with info regarding Puck, speak to General Grey about it.
-	- task2
-	- task3
+	- task2: If Anton approaches asking about coming on your show, politely say you need more time to think about it.
+	- task3: Give a compliment to Sophia.
+Perhaps flattering her will wear her down into saying yes!
 - ### Round 2:
 	- task1: When the evening's second auction is taking place, instead of attending, stay upstairs.
 	- task2: While upstairs if approached by Ziti, act impressed by what he tells you.
 Inwardly, find what he tells you to be very strange.